iliassioutis/iliassioutis.github.io/project-delivery/data-analytics-playbook/index.md

 🏠 <a href="/">Back to homepage</a> · <a href="/project-delivery/">Project Delivery &amp; Methods</a>
 </blockquote>

-This page explains how I run **Data Analytics and Artificial Intelligence (AI)** delivery in practice, especially when the organization is still building structure (for example, when the team does not use Jira).
+This page explains how I run **Data Analytics and Artificial Intelligence (AI)** delivery in practice, especially when the organization is still building structure.

 I wrote this as a **practical playbook**, not as theory:
 - I describe the operating system I put in place (intake, prioritization, planning, reporting, quality, and release readiness).
 - I explain each abbreviation the first time I use it, and then I use the abbreviation consistently.
-- I write actions as complete sentences so the delivery steps are easy to follow.

 ---